barnhunt/bh-symbols/README.md

   > particularly useful.

 These symbols generally use a 1:48 scale — one inch on paper represents four feet of reality.
-Additionally, there is currently one set of bales drawn to a 1:60 (five feet per inch) scale.
+Additionally, there are currently two sets of bales drawn to a 1:60 (five feet per inch) scale.

 ## Installation